Central Florida Seen and Heard: Immigration Divides The Economy

 It is a temporary, nonimmigrant visa program for agricultural workers.

-Florida Fruits and Vegetable Association’s Jamie Fussell says that even before SB1718, businesses here struggled to find enough migrant workers.
+Florida Fruit & Vegetable Association’s Jamie Fussell says that even before SB1718, businesses here struggled to find enough migrant workers.
 "In 2010, the H2A program was in existence, but Florida certified around 4,400 workers.
 Last year, Florida certified over 50,000 workers."

 But, Vilchez-Santiago said that the program can be costly.
 "It costs approximately about $4,000 to sponsor a work visa, but depending on the company and how big it is, it may even cause up to $8,000 to $9,000."